Counterattack: Operation Bagration

 This map shows the point of attack during Operation Bagration and how the counterattack was executed.

 Operation Bagration is one of the largest counteroffensives in military history.
-In the summer of 1944 the assault, made up by roughly 1.7 million Red Army soldiers, succeeded in putting the Red Army on the offensive in the Eastern Front, as well as recapturing a large portion of the Soviet Union territory that Nazi Germany had captured 3 years prior in the summer of 1941 during Operation Barbarossa.
+In the summer of 1944 the assault, made up of roughly 1.7 million Red Army soldiers, succeeded in putting the Red Army on the offensive on the Eastern Front, as well as recapturing a large portion of the Soviet Union territory that Nazi Germany had captured 3 years prior in the summer of 1941 during Operation Barbarossa.

 The Soviet counterattack focused on Belorussia, but prior to the counterattack starting, the Soviet Union fooled Nazi military leaders into believing that the attack would take place further south, near Ukraine.

 To aid the deception, the Red Army established fake army camps in Ukraine and after German reconnaissance planes reported Soviet troop concentrations in the area, panzer and infantry divisions were rushed south from Belorussia, leaving it vulnerable to a major assault.

 To support the attack, partisan groups in German-controlled territory were instructed to destroy German railroads to hamper German efforts to transport supplies and troops throughout the occupied territories and further weaken German Army Group Centre in Ukraine.

-On 22 June 1944, the attack on Belarus by 1.7 million Soviet troops began and overwhelmed the depleted Germans defenders.
+On 22 June 1944, the attack on Belarus by 1.7 million Soviet troops began and overwhelmed the depleted German defenders.

 On 3 July, the Red Army captured Minsk, and later the rest of Belorussia.

 Operation Bagration was a huge Soviet success and opened a direct route to Berlin after the fall of Belorussia, leading to the Red Army beginning to take over the territory that had been taken by the Wehrmacht three years before.

 Battle of Austerlitz

 Map depicting the famous counterattack that took place at the Battle of Austerlitz in 1805.

 Another military battle that utilized the counterattack tactic was the Battle of Austerlitz on 2 December 1805.
 While fighting the Austrian and Russian armies, Napoleon purposely made it seem as if his men were weak from the fighting in several cases.
 Napoleon had his men retreat in an attempt to lure the Allies to battle.
 He purposely left his right flank open and vulnerable.
 This deceived the Allies into attacking and the Allies fell into Napoleon's trap.
-When the Allied troops went to attack Napoleon’s right flank, Napoleon quickly filled up the right flank so the attack was not effective.
+When the Allied troops went to attack Napoleon's right flank, Napoleon quickly filled up the right flank so the attack was not effective.
 However, on the Allied side, a large gap was left open in the middle of the Allied front line due to troops leaving to attack the French right flank.
 Noticing the large hole in the middle of the Allied lines, Napoleon attacked the middle and had his forces also flank around both sides, eventually surrounding the Allies.
 With the Allies completely surrounded, the battle was over.
 The Battle of Austerlitz was a successful counterattack because the French army defended off the Allied attack and quickly defeated the Allies.
 Napoleon deceived the Allies.
 He made his men seem weak and near defeat.